xia-lab/MetaboAnalystR/README.md

 While running MetaboAnalystR, you may come across the error "1.
 Error: package or namespace load failed for MetaboAnalystR in dyn.load(file, DLLpath = DLLpath, ...):maximal number of DLLs reached ...".
 To address this, you will need to increase the maximum number of DLLs.
 To do this:

 ON MAC OS/LINUX - You will need to edit the ".Renviron" file which will be found in your home directory.
 If it does not exist, you will need to create one.
 Add the line R_MAX_NUM_DLLS=200, which will increase the max DLLs to 200.
 Restart your terminal/RStudio and continue using MetaboAnalystR.

-## Error: Downloading compound_db.rds

-For users who run MetaboAnalystR on a windows, you may come across the error "Error in readRDS(lib.path) :
-  ReadItem: unknown type 77, perhaps written by later version of R " when the package is trying to download the compound_db.rds file for compound name matching.
-To address this, please download the necessary file  [here](https://github.com/jsychong/MetaboAnalystR/blob/master/compound_db.rds) and put it in your working directory.
-Retry the function and continue using MetaboAnalystR.